VForWaTer/tool-specs/docs/tool.md

 Parameters for tools are also an Entity [defined in the specification](parameter.md).
 The parameters field hold a struct of `Parameter` instances indexed by the parameter name.
-An example can be found in the next section or on the [Parameter page](parameter.md).
+An example can be found in the Example section below or on the [Parameters page](parameter.md).

+### `data`

+Input data for a tool is defined separately from the parameters.
+Just like for the parameters, the input data of a tool is indexed by their names.
+Following this specification, data is always given to a tool on a file basis.

 ## Example